Gonnnnn/Life/README.md

 # Life

-How many days you have left until you die?
+How many days do you have left until you die?